Intimate classes taught by outstanding faculty...

 Oxford University and the downtown area, with Trinity College outlined in white

 Oxford is a city of 165,000 situated in southern England 60 miles (1 easy hour by train or bus) from London.
-The University of Massachusetts Amherst's Summer Seminar at Trinity College, Oxford University is now entering its forty-eighth year, and is therefore one of the oldest American summer programs in Oxford.
+The University of Massachusetts Amherst's Summer Seminar at Trinity College, Oxford University is now entering its forty-ninth year, and is therefore one of the oldest American summer programs in Oxford.

 Here is what makes this program stand above all others: